RarOks1008/007-25h-kitchen/README.md

-# Mens Style 2k18
+# 25h Kitchen

-*Third, responsive, website created using Bootstrap made in my first year of studying.*
+*Seventh, responsive, website created using PHP and JavaScript and jQuery made in my second year of studying.*

 ## Website Desing